LaraEvdokimova/mpp2xls/README.md

 1. git clone https://github.com/dcolley/mpp2xls this project to local
 2. Load the project in Eclipse
-3. Edit the config.xml, change the order if you like..!
+3. Edit the config.xml, change the column order if you like..!
 4. Run the MPPReadToXML.java via "Run As Application..."

 ## Features